containernetworking/cni.dev/content/docs/_index.md

 ### Requirements

 The CNI spec is language agnostic.
 To use the Go language libraries in this repository, you'll need a recent version of Go.
-You can find the Go versions covered by our [automated tests](https://travis-ci.org/containernetworking/cni/builds) in [.travis.yaml](https://github.com/containernetworking/cni/blob/master/.travis.yml).

 ### Reference Plugins